AleksanderRDL/P8-Aleks-Fork/Range_QDS/docs/range-qds-dev-tooling-guide.md

 ### Use tools to enforce invariants, not to decorate the project

-The most valuable checks in this project are not ordinary unit tests like “function returns x.”
-They are workflow and protocol invariants:
+The most valuable checks in this project are workflow and protocol invariants:

 ```text
 eval queries must not affect compression